andycroll/andycroll.com/_posts/2020/2020-03-01-fix-first-last-explicitly-set-implicit-ordering-in-rails-with-uuids.md

 Note that if two records are created at _exactly_ the same time, the order of the results for those records will be based on the order of their primary key.

+Another issue is that, by default, `created_at` does not have a database index, unlike the `id` primary key.
+Running the query without the index could take a while if the dataset is very large.
+You should add an database index on the `created_at` field.

 ## Hat tip